Hacking highlights dangers to Seoul of North's cyber-warriors

 "North Korea can't invest in fighter jets or warships, but they have put all their resources into raising hackers.
 Qualified talent matters to cyber warfare, not technology," said Lee Dong-hoon, an information security expert at Korea University in Seoul.

-However much of North Korea's limited funds go into its nuclear and ballistic missile programs.
+Much of North Korea's limited funds also go into its nuclear and ballistic missile programmes.

 LIMITED ATTACK